matths/rpi-ws281x-tixy/README.md

 In current time you can easily order a flexible LED Panel Matrix with WS2812B LED at your favorite shopping platform directly from Shenzhen/China or Hong Kong.
 Ours came with 3 Pin JST-SM connectors, female for Data In (DIN) and male für Data Out (DOUT).
 So we needed to get a 3 Pin JST SM male connector and attach 3 single point female Dupont connectors to the other side to make a connection with the GPIO Pins from our PI Zero.

-Keep an eye on the cable cross section, to make your adapter work with both connector types.
+Keep an eye on the cable cross section to make your adapter work with both connector types.
 We used cables between AWG 22 (best for JST) and AWG 28 (best for Dupont).

 ![picture of led matrix, cable and plugs, pi zero, power supply](images/rpi_ws2812b_min_setup.jpg "Minimal setup")

 When you first buy a PI Zero be aware that the Pin Socket comes loose.
 So you need to solder it to the PI board.
-If soldering isn't yours, your can order a so called GPIO Hammer Header which doesn't need soldering.
+If soldering isn't yours, you can order a so called GPIO Hammer Header which doesn't need soldering.
-On the other hand the PI Zero is often sold bundled with a colorful Pin Socket which matches the legend provided, whichs helps a lot to identify the needed Pins.
+On the other hand the PI Zero is often sold bundled with a colorful Pin Socket which matches the legend provided, which helps a lot to identify the needed Pins.

 ![Raspberry PI GPIO description](images/rpi_gpio_pin_layout.jpg "GPIO Pins legend")